 Tumors modify macrophages: Tumor progression is associated with immune suppression, mainly locally in the tumor microenvironment, although in later stages of tumor progression it may be also systemic.
-The interplay between a tumor and its host, in terms of the mechanisms displayed by the tumor, that eventually control and diminish the otherwise healthy immune response of the host organism, is the center of Dr. Torroella's research.
-She is particularly interested in the role of the innate immune response in cancer, especially in the activity of macrophages, as targets of tumor-induced immune suppression.
-Tumors modulate macrophage activities and make them contribute to cancer progression, and the presence of macrophages in microenvironment is a recognized sign of poor tumor prognosis.
-Likewise, the tumor microenvironment modulates and modify macrophages phenotypes and functions.
-Dr. Torroella's laboratory works with a mouse mammary tumor model in which a profound and progressive decrease in the inflammatory function, differentiation and survival of peripheral and particularly in tumor-associated macrophages, demonstrating the existence of local and also systemic immune suppression in tumor hosts.
+The interplay between a tumor and its host’s immune system and the mechanisms displayed by the tumor that eventually control and overcome the otherwise healthy host’s immune response are part of Dr. Torroella's research.
+She is particularly interested in the role of the innate immune response in cancer, especially in the activity of monocytes/macrophages, as targets of tumor-induced immune suppression.
+Tumors “educate” macrophages at the tumor microenvironment and make them contribute to cancer progression; the presence of macrophages in the tumor microenvironment is a recognized sign of poor tumor prognosis.
+Working with a mouse mammary tumor model, Dr. Torroella's group has shown a profound and progressive decrease in the differentiation, inflammatory functions and survival of blood monocytes, peripheral tissue macrophages and tumor-associated macrophages, demonstrating the existence of local and also systemic immune suppression in tumor hosts.
 They showed that mixtures of pro-inflammatory (M1) and immunosuppressed (M2) monocytes and macrophages coexist in the blood, peripheral tissues and tumor microenvironment of tumor bearers.
-Identifying the molecular mechanisms governing macrophage functions in the context of cancer, and understanding how the host's immune response is modulated by tumor factors are important issues in designing cancer treatments.
+Identifying the molecular mechanisms governing macrophage functions in the context of cancer and understanding how the host's immune response is modulated by tumor factors are important issues in designing cancer treatments.

-- Identified several molecular mechanisms (alterations in NFκB, C/EBP, STAT1, STAT3, IRAK-1, etc) by which macrophages residing in different locations in tumor hosts (peripheral and tumor-associated macrophages, as well as their precursor blood monocytes) are targeted by tumor factors to impair their inflammatory functions, differentiation and viability.
+- Identified several molecular mechanisms (alterations in NFκB, C/EBP, STAT1, STAT3, IRAK-1, etc) by which macrophages residing in different locations in tumor hosts (peripheral and tumor-associated macrophages, as well as their precursor blood monocytes) are targeted by tumors to impair their inflammatory functions, differentiation and viability.
 She found that tumor-associated macrophages in mice and human breast tumors consist of mixtures of pro and anti-inflammatory macrophages.
 She has shown for the first time that increased myelopoiesis in tumor hosts is also associated with increased macrophage apoptosis.

-- Demostrated an increased gradient of macrophage impairment and a diversity in the corresponding mechanisms with the proximity to the tumor microenvironment (blood monocytes/peritoneal macrophages/ tumor-associated macrophages).
+- Demostrated an increased gradient of macrophage impairment and diversity in the corresponding mechanisms with the proximity to the tumor microenvironment (blood monocytes/peritoneal macrophages/ tumor-associated macrophages).